 The underlying theme spewing forth from all of these sites bent on enlightening the masses via fluff messages is that there’s a more awesome version of you which can easily be achieved.
 Recently, a friend shared one of these posts which boldly declared “Happiness is a choice.”
 Perhaps because I had some amount of negativity festering inside me at that particular moment, that little morsel of soul food really did not sit well with me.

-Now, before going any further, I’d like to stress just how spectacularly wonderful I am.
+Now, before going any further, I’d like to stress (and I say this with all modesty) just how spectacularly wonderful I am.
 I’m a super happy person.
 When I’m happy.
-And almost without exception, people love my energy, my positivity, and my company.
+And almost without exception, people enjoy my energy, my positivity, and my company.
+I’m fun to be around.
 My flow is awesome.
 (Watch it!)
 I don’t say that boastfully.
 It’s what I’ve come to accept based on my experience.
 People feel comfortable around me.
 And I love that I’m good for the souls of other people.
 I love that part of me.
 My point is, I’m not some grumpy old man who hates puppies.